 Along with the variety of purchasing habits described in the food and agriculture, operations, waste, and other initiatives sections, the following purchasing efforts take place at the College:

 - Recycled paper Pomona's paper purchasing standard is at least 30% post-consumer recycled content for all standard white copy paper.
-A large percentage of colored, specialty, and non-standard-size paper also contains recycled content, as do many College publications.
+Some colored, specialty, and non-standard-size paper also contains recycled content, in accordance with the Sustainability Action Plan goal of all such paper including 30% recycled content by 2020.
 College business cards and letterhead also contain 30% post-consumer recycled content.
-A variety of offices on campus now purchase 100% post-consumer recycled paper, in part due to credits available for offices participating in the Green Office Program.
+Some offices on campus now purchase 100% post-consumer recycled paper, in part due to credits available for offices participating in the Green Office Program.

 - Activeion cleaning Dining Services has purchased Activeion units for cleaning dining hall areas.
 These units use absolutely no chemicals or solvents for cleaning, but instead rely on the natural sanitizing and cleansing power of ionized water.
 See more about the units, including a video from Bill Nye the Science Guy, at the Activeion website.

 - EnergyStar-certified Appliances The College is committed to purchasing EnergyStar-certified energy-efficient appliances whenever available and financially reasonable.
 This includes laundry equipment, computers, refrigerators, and a variety of office equipment.